Analysis: New trial for Boeing as Norwegian demands 787 repairs

 “They didn’t do themselves any favors at all when Ray Conner went to Norway and did not talk publicly,” said Richard Aboulafia, an analyst at the Teal Group in Fairfax, Virginia.

-“There was no better signal for the airline to aggressively go public,” he added.
+“There was no better signal for the airline to aggressively go public” with its complaints, he added.

 Said Norwegian Air Chief Executive Bjorn Kos after the meeting: “It was a positive discussion.”